 The state of my bedroom reflects my state of mind.
 There’s little doubt about that.
 My brain becomes suffocated by possessions and struggles to spill out ideas when socks are in the way.
-My thoughts need a nice clear space to flow through, like water running through a tap.
 To me, working in a messy room is like trying to work with four screaming children running about.
 At the end of the day, whatever I’ve made is going to look as messy as I’ve felt.

 Either way, I have always worked in this bedroom.
 I’ve tapped out endless different combinations of words on this very same keyboard in this very same bedroom.
 Maybe it’s time for a rethink?
 I suppose I could start writing in places outside of my house.
 I could start writing in libraries and coffee shops, surrounded by the buzz of other people and the vibrancy of life.
 Would that be too loud for me?
 Would it even be possible with the large clunky weight of my laptop and social anxiety?

 If you write outside the house, please let me know what it’s like (especially if you have social anxiety).
 Do you think it’s worth a try?
 Do you find the world distracting or inspiring?
 Let me know what you think.